parse-community/docs/Migrating-an-Existing-Parse-App.md

 ## 3. Cloud Code

 We will now migrate your existing Cloud Code to run in Parse Server.
-Copy your app’s Cloud Code to the parse-server/cloud directory, replacing the example main.js.
+Copy your app’s Cloud Code to the `parse-server/cloud` directory, replacing the example `main.js`.
 You will need to replace any relative paths like ‘cloud/…’ to ‘./cloud’.

-Native [Cloud Code modules](https://parse.com/docs/cloudcode/guide#cloud-code-modules) are not available in Parse Server, so you will need to use a replacement:
+The `Parse.Cloud.useMasterKey()` method, `Parse.User.current()` method, and native [Parse.com Cloud Code modules](https://parse.com/docs/cloudcode/guide#cloud-code-modules) are not available in Parse Server.
+See our [compatibility guide](/ParsePlatform/Parse-Server/wiki/Compatibility-with-Hosted-Parse#Cloud-Code) to see a list of workarounds.

-#### App Links

-There is no direct replacement , but it is relatively easy to generate these tags yourself.

-#### Buffer

-This is included natively with Node.
-Remove any require('buffer') calls.

-#### Mailgun

-Use the official npm module: https://www.npmjs.com/package/mailgun-js

-#### Mandrill

-Use the official npm module: https://www.npmjs.com/package/mandrill-api

-#### Moment

-Use the official npm module: https://www.npmjs.com/package/moment

-#### Parse Image

-We recommend using another image manipulation library, like the [imagemagick wrapper module](https://www.npmjs.com/package/imagemagick).
-Alternatively, consider using a cloud-based image manipulation and management platform, such as [Cloudinary](https://www.npmjs.com/package/cloudinary).

-#### SendGrid

-Use the official npm module: https://www.npmjs.com/package/sendgrid

-#### Stripe

-Use the official npm module: https://www.npmjs.com/package/stripe

-#### Twilio

-Use the official npm module: https://www.npmjs.com/package/twilio

-#### Underscore

-Use the official npm module: https://www.npmjs.com/package/underscore

 ### Verification